 USPTO allows you to download the file for future reference.
 Click the “Full Pages” button to make sure the entire document will be downloaded, and then click on the Save icon to download the patent.

-Since patent documents are public domain, you can post them on your website or on social media.
+Since patent documents are public domain, you can post them on your website or social media.
 Linking to jewelry patent documents on your sales site lets visitors know you're knowledgeable and the product is authentic.
 However, you can't copy the layout or design of another website that includes vintage jewelry patent documents.
 You have to make your own description and design based on the original documents.

 Where to Search for Jewelry Patents?

 There are many websites dedicated to researching costume jewelry that was produced and patented in the United States.
 These sites may help you learn more about the jewelry piece and identify several important details, such as:

 - The patent date

 Steps to a Jewelry Patent Search